Röttenbach

-Röttenbach (/de/) is a town in the district of Erlangen-Höchstadt, in Bavaria, Germany.
+Röttenbach (/de/) is a municipality in the district of Erlangen-Höchstadt, in Bavaria, Germany.

 Geography

 Neighboring villages

 The neighboring villages surrounding Röttenbach are Adelsdorf, Baiersdorf, Heßdorf, and Hemhofen.

 History

 Middle Ages

 Around the year 1000, settlers came in search of land in the wooded, rolling hills, which form the foothills of the Steigerwald.
 They settled near a creek and cleared parts of the forest to create arable land.
 The name Röttenbach was originally Rodenbach, derived from the German word for stream or creek (Bach) and the verb roden (to clear land).
 Wide marshes, which rested on the impermeable layers of brick clay that lie on the Keupere, were not conducive to productive agriculture.
 Over the centuries the inhabitants cultivated the marshes creating many of the series of ponds used often for carp farming and other aquaculture that still divide the forests to the north, east and west of Röttenbach.

 In the 13th century a descendant from seneschal (Truchseß) of Pommersfelden took the area in possession, named themselves the ‘Truchseß von Röttenbach’ and founded Röttenbach.
 Deeds show that farms and estates were divided among landlords and changed owners several times.
 In 1322 an Estate went to the abbot of the monastery Michaelsberg, in 1329 another to the bailiff at Nuremberg Castle.
 In 1476 the Bamberger cloister founded its Court in Röttenbach.

 The main courtyard of the area, from which the manor later emerged, is first mentioned in a deed of gift from Bamberg dated 1433 for the Stewards Peter und Veit.
 On this farm, now the area around the Brauerei Sauer (Sauer Brewery), stood a castle which was protected by a moat.
 Nevertheless, insurgent peasants burned down the castle during the Peasants' War of 1525.
 The main residence later was later rebuilt and remains to this day, as well as a sandstone coat of arms from 1591 which still exists on the south wall of the brewery.
 In 1610, the possession of the residence was promised to the Steward of Pappenheim.
 In 1710 it fell into the possession of the Bishopric of Bamberg.
 Part of the goods and the people of the estate then belonged to the Imperial City of Nürnberg and the Baron Winkler von Mohrenfels (Hemhofen).
 In the 1803 during the Napoleonic era, Röttenbach was awarded to the Prussian crown, but fell in 1810, as well as the whole of Franconia, to the Kingdom of Bavaria.